Skip to content

 Transformation bets

-A new operating model.
-A new business model.
-A new product line.
-Org redesign, replacing entire workflows with orchestrated agents, AI-first product categories.
+New operating model.
+New business model.
+New product line.
+Org redesign, orchestrated agents replacing workflows, AI-first product categories.

 Failure mode: frozen transformation.
-H3 bets that get talked about for two years and never get funded because no one wants to defend them.
+Bets talked about for two years and never funded because no one will defend them.

 Four artifacts your CFO can quote.

-Every deliverable is written to survive executive scrutiny.
+Each deliverable survives executive scrutiny.
 Not vibes.
 Defensible allocation.

 The portfolio map

-Every active AI bet, every paused pilot, every backlogged idea, classified across H1/H2/H3.
-Color-coded by status, owner, and expected payback.
+Every active bet, paused pilot, and backlogged idea classified across H1/H2/H3.
+Color-coded by status, owner, expected payback.

 The allocation argument

-Why the current spend mix is wrong, what to move, and the language to defend it to your board.
-Named failure modes per horizon so you can flag your own risks honestly.
+Why the current mix is wrong, what to move, and the language to defend it to your board.
+Named failure modes per horizon so you flag your own risks honestly.

 The reach-based roadmap

 What ships at the core this year.
 What gets seeded one step out.
-What gets a discovery budget at the transformation horizon.
+What gets a discovery budget at transformation.
 Quarterly milestones, named owners, measurable outcomes.

 The kill list